22 Crypto ETFs to Know

 ProShares Bitcoin Strategy ETF was the first cryptocurrency-linked ETF available to investors to be approved by the SEC, and it began trading on the NYSE Arca exchange in October 2021.
 Prior to BITO, the SEC had consistently denied approval to cryptocurrency-linked ETFs, but greenlit the fund because it allows individuals to invest in Bitcoin futures contracts rather than holding Bitcoin assets in the fund.
 The operating expense fee for this ETF is 0.95 percent.

-This fund was the second cryptocurrency-linked ETF to be approved by the SEC, and it launched just a few days after BITO on the Nasdaq exchange.
+Undergoing a slight rebrand in 2024, this fund was the second cryptocurrency-linked ETF to be approved by the SEC, and it launched just a few days after BITO on the Nasdaq exchange.
 The two funds are very similar, both allowing individuals to invest in Bitcoin futures.
-BTF’s portfolio consists of mostly Bitcoin futures with 26.2 percent U.S. Treasury bills mixed in.
-Expense fees for BTF are also 0.95 percent.
+BTF’s portfolio consists of mostly Bitcoin and Ether futures with some U.S. Treasury bills mixed in.
+Expense fees for BTF are 1.25 percent.

 Global X Blockchain ETF (BKCH)